EHER/keyboard/README.md

 - **Photos and Notes** from the printing and assembly processes.
 - **Tips and Learnings** as I overcome challenges along the way.

+---

+If you're embarking on a similar project or have any suggestions, feel free to open an issue or contribute!
+I'm excited to share my progress and learn from the community. 🤗

+**Until the next update!** 🎉